 Patrick Knight performs consulting, conducts research, and assists in writing testimony and reports for Synapse.
 Much of his work focuses on analysis and modeling of the New England electric system in light of new and existing laws and regulations, including carbon policies, renewable energy, energy efficiency, and strategic electrification.
 Mr. Knight also specializes in the analysis of U.S. coal unit economics and resources to displace coal units’ capacity, generation, and emissions.
-He plays a lead role in projects assisting New England energy efficiency program administrators participate in the Forward Capacity Market and analyzes the performance of energy efficiency plans and programs.
 Mr. Knight’s recent work has included developing free, open-source tools for assisting policymakers’ analysis of the national electric system.

 Mr. Knight also led development of the Electric Vehicle Regional Emissions and Demand Impacts (EV-REDI) model, a stock-flow model that analyzes the multiple impacts of transportation electrification for specific states, as well as leading the development of the Multi-Sector Emissions Model (M-SEM), a spreadsheet-based tool used for evaluating historical and future energy use.
 Mr. Knight has been the author of numerous reports focused on the New England electricity system, including analysis that examines the avoided cost of energy efficiency, the emissions and economic impacts of increased renewable portfolio standard policies, and the cost impacts of expanding natural gas pipeline infrastructure.
 He led the construction of an energy efficiency costing tool for the U.S. Environmental Protection Agency (EPA) to support the EPA’s development of the draft 111(d) rule for limiting CO2 emissions from existing power plants.
 He also built Synapse’s Coal Asset Valuation Tool (CAVT), a spreadsheet-based database and model that forecasts the costs for individual coal units to comply with environmental regulations and compares these forecasts to electricity market prices.
 CAVT is used in several Synapse analyses to identify and investigate coal units at risk for retirement, including two studies led by Mr. Knight for the Energy Foundation: Displacing Coal: An Analysis of Natural Gas Potential in the 2012 Electric System Dispatch (August 2013), and Forecasting Coal Unit Competitiveness: Coal Retirement Assessment Using Synapse’s Coal Asset Valuation Tool (October 2013).
 In addition, he was a core member of the team analyzing avoided energy costs for the New England region for the Avoided Energy Supply Costs study group in 2013.